 On the QPARA tab the control shows information about the defined variables.
+Further information: Programming and Testing User's Manual

 Using the Parameter list and Variable list windows, you can define which variables the control shows in the areas.
 Up to 22 variables can be displayed in each area.